neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 **Local Dictionary** uses locally installed dictionaries for different languages to provide words.
 It has the best language support.

+**watchout4snakes.com** is only available in english.
+It can provide words based on their rarity and type and is therefore the best service to generate easy to remember and secure passwords.

 **Random Characters** generates sets of random letters for the service.
 This service has no dependencies.

-**watchout4snakes.com** is only available in english.
-It can provide words based on their rarity and type and is therefore the best service to generate easy to remember and secure passwords.

-## Favicon Service
+##### Favicon Service
 This service delivers the website favicons .
-The icons are onyl fetched once for a domain and then stored locally.
+The icons are only fetched once for a domain and then stored locally.

 **Local analyzer** fetches the start page of the domain and searches for common icon tags.
 This service usually finds the most icons, but also the most useless icons.